poretsky/poretsky.github.io/android/smartvoice/index.md

-Application interface is available in English, Italian, Spanish, Chinese, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Hungarian, Polish, Hebrew, Russian, Ukrainian and Belarusian.
+Application interface is available in English, Italian, Spanish, Chinese, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Hungarian, Polish, Hebrew, Arabic, Russian, Ukrainian and Belarusian.

 By the way, I'd like to thank translators: